MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_logit.md

 ##### transform_variables

-character vector of input data set variables needed for the transformation function.
-See rxTransform for details.
+list of strings of input data set variables needed for the transformation function.

 ##### transform_packages